 The change will force manufacturers to innovate new solutions, since packaged rooftop units will no longer be viable.
 There is a side benefit to the overall design, however.
 While HVAC systems will require more equipment, the overall size of that equipment could potentially decrease, creating the opportunity to increases ceiling heights.

 Also new to the code is a selection of energy-efficient design strategies, of which design teams must choose a minimum of two to be code compliant.
 Of the available options, a focus seems to be on reduction of both lighting loads and fossil fuels usage.
 The code updates focus on enhanced lighting controls, a 25% reduction in lighting power, on-site renewable energy, and high-efficiency domestic hot water sources for 60% of the load (e.g. waste heat recovery or solar hot water systems).
 These features are designed to imbue future projects with greater efficiencies and sustainable designs.

 These changes will add costs and additional design considerations.
 So it’s recommended that project teams take advantage of the interim year by providing alternative designs featuring the dedicated outdoor air system to allow developers and architects to adjust to the new pricing and timelines.
 This will help spread awareness of the new code, and avoid surprise costs once they truly go into effect.

-Max Wilson, a senior energy analyst for Glumac, is presenting an AIA accredited lunch and learn on the changes to the Washington Energy Code.
+Max Wilson, a senior energy analyst in Glumac’s Seattle office, is presenting an AIA accredited lunch and learn on the changes to the Washington Energy Code and how they impact our approach to sustainable building design.
 To request information on scheduling one in your office, please email [email protected].